LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	git@<hostname>:path/to/project.git

 They can usually be easily copied from the hosting service repo webpage.
+To compute the checksum, you must first download the archive.
+For example:

+	$ git archive --format=zip --output=foo-v1.0.1.zip --remote=git@gitlab.com/me/foo.git v1.0.1
+	$ openssl sha256 foo-v1.0.1.zip

 Multiple pack versions